nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 For an overview of different types of build files in the |NCS|, see :ref:`app_build_output_files`.

 There are multiple methods of programming a sample or application onto a Thingy:91.
-You can choose the method based on the availability or absence of an external debug probe to program.
+It is recommended to use an external debug probe to program the Thingy:91.

 .. note::